ozoneplatform/owf-framework/CONTRIBUTING.md

 ## General Process

-1. Create a branch from the current version
+1. Create a fork from the current version
 2. Add commits for your changes
 3. Open a pull request on Github